AlexTaber/nhl-gbs/README.md

-# NHL Goalie Prediction Model
+# Goalie Bullpen System (GBS)

-Using data pulled from the NHL's API, this project contains reports pertaining to the impact of letting in a goal of a goaltender's performance for the rest of the game.
+Using data pulled from the NHL's API, this project contains reports pertaining to the impact of letting in a goal of a goaltender's performance for the rest of the game, and proposes a radical new system of goalie management.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.